-Contributions.
-This article makes three main contributions: (i) we extend the model proposed in [7] in order to work with continuous representations of text instead of symbolic classes; (ii) we propose a simple method for including prior knowledge about the assignment into the model; and (iii) we demonstrate the performance of the proposed model on challenging video datasets equipped with natural language meta data.
+This article makes three main contributions: (i) we extend the model proposed in [7] in order to work with continuous representations of text instead of symbolic classes; (ii) we propose a simple method for including prior knowledge about the assignment into the model; and (iii) we demonstrate the performance of the proposed model on the task of aligning video with symbolic labels.
+We also exlore various feature representations on a challenging video dataset equipped with natural language meta data.